Including why you should have family life insurance and the difference between term life and level term

 While it may all seem like a lot of money it’s worth remembering that in the future your money is going to be worthless due to inflation.
 What you think is a lot now will be worth a lot less in let’s say twenty years time.

 The bright side is that any of your children will not have to pay income tax on what they are paid out but they may be subject to the 40% inheritance tax.
 Doing small things like putting large sums into a ready-made trust can solve these issues.
-Speaking to a financial advisor is well worth it if you think you may have this issue.
+Speaking to a financial advisor or someone like Final Expense Direct is well worth it if you think you may have this issue.

 How long should my life insurance cover last?